EldenRingDatabase/erdb/README.md

 ERDB is primarily targeted at people developing tools and mods for ELDEN RING.
 You can generate data from your installation (native or modded), or use the public REST API (outlined in [Usage](#usage) section) for any existing version of the game.
 If you ever created a build planner or any sort of a tool which needs to deal with in-game items, you know how painful it is to get a hold of and store the data and assets.
-This is an attempt at unifying that data into something that is easily accessible and parsed by anyone, with instant updates when a new game version relases.
+This is an attempt at unifying that data into something that is easily accessible and parsed by anyone, with instant updates when a new game version releases.

 ## Usage